The RHA Dacamp L1 is the company’s debut integrated portable DAC and Amplifier with hardware EQ functionality. It is priced at $549.95

 Inputs & Outputs

-All I/O’s of the L1 are houses at the front and back with some adjustable dials on the right panel.
-On the front, you have a single-ended gold plated 3.5mm socket to the left of the inset volume wheel and to the right you have a gold plated mini-XLR female balanced socket.
+All I/O’s of the Dacamp L1 are housed at the front and back with some adjustable dials on the right panel.
+On the front, you have a single-ended gold plated 3.5mm socket to the left of the inset volume wheel, and to the right you have a gold plated mini-XLR female balanced socket.

 The mini-XLR balanced is an unusual offering, eschewing the near-universal adoption of a TRRS 2.5mm balanced input for a ‘nailed-on’ pairing with the CL1 IEM and its balanced cable which is terminated with a mini-XLR also.